baileySoobinPark/vv/reference/Our solutions/solutions-travelrule/travelrule-flow-diagram.md

 **Verification Request**

-29. Upon successful account verification, the process advances to the user verification phase.
-The Originating VASP backend initiates this by calling the Request User Verification API provided by its Enclave.
+29. Once the account is verified, the ordering VASP begins the User Verification API.
-30. The Originating VASP Enclave encrypts sensitive information using the Beneficiary VASP's public key.
+30. The enclave encrypts sensitive user data using the beneficiary VASP’s public key.
-31. The encrypted request is sent to the VerifyVASP Central Server.
+31. The encrypted requests is sent to the Central Server.
-32. The VerifyVASP Central Server queues the request and assigns a unique verification UUID to map the request.
-This asynchronous approach accommodates the potentially long processing time required for user verification on the Beneficiary VASP side.
+32. The Central Server queues the request and assigns a unique verification UUID, enabling asynchronous processing to accommodate potential delays on the beneficiary VASP side.
-33. The Central Server responds with the UUID to the Originating VASP Enclave.
+33. The Central Server returns the UUID to the ordering VASP enclave.
-34. The Originating VASP Enclave stores the UUID in its database.
+34. The enclave stores the UUID in its database.
-35. The Originating VASP backend receives the UUID from the Enclave and uses it for tracking the verification request.
+35. The ordering VASP retrieves the UUID and uses it to track the verification status.
-36. Simultaneously, the VerifyVASP Central Server forwards the verification request to the Beneficiary VASP.
+36. Simultaneously, the Central Server forwards the verification request to the beneficiary VASP.
-37. Upon receiving the request, the Beneficiary VASP Enclave decrypts the sensitive information using its private key.
+37. The beneficiary VASP enclave decrypts the request using its private key.

 **Verification Logic Delegation**

-38. The Beneficiary VASP Enclave delegates the user verification logic to its backend by calling the **Verify User API**.
+38. The beneficiary VASP enclave calls the Verify User API to perform user verification.
-39. The Beneficiary VASP backend verifies the originator and beneficiary information based on its defined policies.
-This process may optionally include a screening phase, such as compliance or risk assessment.
-Detailed steps for this are provided in the \[Optional Screening Flow] section.
+39. The beneficiary VASP verifies the beneficiary details.
+This may include optional checks such as compliance or risk screening (see Optional Screening Flow for details).
-40. Once verification is complete, the Beneficiary VASP backend includes additional beneficiary information (if available) in the response.
-For any unavailable information, an appropriate error message is returned.
+40. Once verification is complete, the beneficiary VASP returns the result, optionally including additional beneficiary information or error messages.
-41. The Beneficiary VASP Enclave updates the verification request record using the UUID and encrypts sensitive information with the Originating VASP's public key.
+41. The enclave updates the request record using the UUID and encrypts the result with the ordering VASP’s public key.
-42. The Enclave sends the final verification result back to the VerifyVASP Central Server.
+42. The verification result is sent to the Central Server.
-43. The Central Server notifies the Originating VASP that the verification process has been completed asynchronously.
-This is achieved via a new Report API call delivering the results.
+43. The Central Server notifies the ordering VASP via a Report API, delivering the result asynchronously.
-44. Upon receiving the result, the Originating VASP Enclave decrypts sensitive information with its private key and updates its database with the verification outcome.
+44. The ordering VASP enclave decrypts the response using its private key and updates its database with the verification outcome.

 **Callback and Additional Verification**

-45. The Enclave calls the **Callback API** provided by the Originating VASP backend, delivering the verification result along with any additional beneficiary information requested.
+45. The ordering VASP enclave calls the Callback API, delivering the verification result and any additional beneficiary information requested.
-46. The Originating VASP backend may optionally perform further checks based on the additional information provided.
-This phase may also include a screening step as detailed in the \[Optional Screening Flow] section.
+46. The ordering VASP may optionally perform further checks based on this data, including optional screening (see Optional Screening Flow).
-47. Since the callback request must always respond with 200 OK, the Originating VASP backend confirms receipt by returning this response to the Enclave.
+47. The ordering VASP must always return a 200 OK response to acknowledge receipt of the callback.

 **Withdrawal Cancelation and Error Reporting**

-48. If the verification result from the Beneficiary VASP is **DENIED**, or if additional checks by the Originating VASP backend determine the withdrawal cannot proceed, the user is notified, and the process is terminated.
+48. If the verification result is DENIED, or if the ordering VASP decides not to proceed (e.g, due to screening failure), the user is notified, and the process is terminated.
-49. In cases where the Beneficiary VASP returns a **VERIFIED** result for user verification, but the Originating VASP decides not to proceed with the withdrawal (e.g., due to user cancellation, internal issues, or assessment result as high-risk transaction), it must notify the Beneficiary VASP.
-To avoid unnecessary waiting, the Originating VASP should inform the Beneficiary VASP that the transaction will not be completed by calling the Enclave's Report API to report an error.
+49. If the result is VERIFIED, but the ordering VASP choose not to continue (e.g., user cancels, internal error, or high-risk result), it must notify the beneficiary VASP.
-50. Upon receiving the error report, the Originating VASP Enclave forwards the report to the VerifyVASP Central Server.
+50. The ordering VASP enclave forwards the error report to the Central Server.
-51. The Central Server relays the error report to the Beneficiary VASP Enclave.
+51. The Central Server relays it to the beneficiary VASP enclave.
-52. The Beneficiary VASP Enclave informs its backend by calling the **Callback API** to finalize the failed status.
+52. The enclave notifies beneficiary VASP by calling the Callback API, making the verification as failed.

 **Completing the Process**

-53. If all verification steps are successfully completed, the Originating VASP communicates the results to the user and proceeds to the final phase: Transaction Execution.
+53. If all verifications are successful, the ordering VASP notifies the user and proceeds to the next phase: Transaction Execution.

 <br />

 ### 4. Transaction Execution

-54. After successfully completing the verification process, the Originating VASP initiates the blockchain transaction to transfer assets from the originator address to the beneficiary address.
-The Originating VASP backend creates and submits the transfer transaction.
+54. The ordering VASP creates and submits a blockchain transaction, transferring assets from the originator to beneficiary.
-55. For blockchains requiring finality tracking, the Originating VASP may implement additional transaction monitoring to track the status of the transaction.
+55. If required by the blockchain, the ordering VASP may implement finality tracking to monitor transaction status.
-56. Once the transaction is submitted, the Originating VASP backend calls the **Report Transaction Result API** of its Enclave to share the transaction hash (generated from the blockchain submission) with the Beneficiary VASP.
-This step must be performed immediately after obtaining the transaction hash.
+56. Once submitted, the ordering VASP calls the Report Transaction Result API to send the transaction hash to the beneficiary VASP.
+It must be done immediately after obtaining the hash.
-57. The Originating VASP Enclave maps the transaction hash to the verification UUID and updates its database.
+57. The enclave maps the hash to the verification UUID and updates its database.
-58. The Enclave forwards the report to the VerifyVASP Central Server.
+58. It forwards the report to the Central Server.
-59. The VerifyVASP Central Server relays the transaction report to the Beneficiary VASP Enclave.
+59. The Central Server relays the report to the beneficiary VASP enclave.
-60. Upon receiving the report, the Beneficiary VASP Enclave maps the transaction hash to the verification UUID in its database and calls the Beneficiary VASP backend’s **Callback API** to share the transaction details.
+60. The beneficiary VASP enclave maps the hash to the UUID and call Callback API to share transaction details.
-61. The process concludes when the Beneficiary VASP backend returns a 200 OK response to the callback request.
+61. The process is complete when the beneficiary VASP returns a 200 OK response.

 **Handling Exceptions: Missing Transaction Reports**

-62. If the Beneficiary VASP detects an on-chain deposit to the beneficiary account but has not received the corresponding transaction report, it may initiate additional steps to verify the transaction status.
-To begin, the Beneficiary VASP can query the verification history for the beneficiary address to identify potential verification UUID candidates.
-The Beneficiary VASP calls the **Check Transaction Result API** of its Enclave for each candidate UUID.
+62. If the beneficiary VASP detects an on-chain deposit but hasn’t received a corresponding transaction report, call the Check Transaction Result API.
-63. The request is relayed to the VerifyVASP Central Server.
+63. The request is forwarded to the Central Server.
-64. The Central Server forwards the request to the Originating VASP Enclave.
+64. The Central Server relays the request to the ordering VASP enclave.
-65. The Originating VASP Enclave delegates the query to the Originating VASP backend by calling its **Check Transaction Result API.**
+65. The ordering VASP calls Check Transaction Result API to delegate the query.
-66. The Originating VASP backend retrieves the transaction hash associated with the verification UUID and check on-chain processing status of the transaction.
+66. The ordering VASP retrieves the transaction hash linked to the verification UUID and checks its status on-chain.
-67. The response propagates back through the Central Server to the Beneficiary VASP backend.
+67. The result is returned through the Central Server back to the beneficiary VASP.
-68. The Beneficiary VASP verifies whether the reported transaction hash matches the on-chain deposit it detected.
+68. The beneficiary VASP compares the reported transaction hash with the on-chain deposit it detected.
-69. If the transaction hash matches the detected deposit, the Beneficiary VASP updates its records to reflect the transaction status.
+69. If the hashes match, the beneficiary VASP updates it records accordingly.
-70. The Beneficiary VASP completes the process and ensures the integrity of the matched transaction data.
+70. The process is complete, ensuring the integrity of the matched transaction.

 <br />